Paolo Banchero NBA Preview vs. the Celtics

-Paolo Banchero and the Orlando Magic take the court versus the Boston Celtics at 7:30 PM ET on Friday.
+Paolo Banchero's Orlando Magic face the Boston Celtics at 3:00 PM ET on Sunday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.